sblisesivdin/gpaw-tools/installation/wsl.md

     export LIBGL_ALWAYS_INDIRECT=0
     export DISPLAY=localhost:0.0

-After editing the ~/.bashrc file quit the current shell session and start a new one (or you can use the `source ~/.bashrc` command).
+After editing the ~/.bashrc file, quit the current shell session and start a new one (or you can use the `source ~/.bashrc` command).

 ## Installation on a Windows 11 system (with WSL2 and WSLg)
-This installation note is explaining how to install WSLg and other required tools to study gpaw-tools on a Windows 11 system.
-WSL2 is coming on default at Windows 11.
-With WSLg you will not need to install XMing to your Windows system and Ubuntu packages libglu1-mesa-dev freeglut3 freeglut3-dev mesa-common-dev to your system.
+This installation note explains how to install WSLg and other required tools to study gpaw-tools on a Windows 11 system.
+WSL2 is coming by default with Windows 11.
+With WSLg, you will not need to install Xming on your Windows system, and the Ubuntu packages libglu1-mesa-dev, freeglut3, freeglut3-dev mesa-common-dev on your system.
 We are suggesting Ubuntu 20.04 LTS version for *gpaw-tools* studies.

 Open Ubuntu, finish the installation of it, then update your Linux system with: